mrenrich84/CV/README.md

 #### Creative and innovator
 I am a creative person that is always happy to walk new path and find new method to accomplish task.
-When I see a problem, I cannot stop my mind in pitching solutions.
+When I see a problem, I cannot stop my mind in pitching solutions and try some of them.
+One of the reason I started coding was to automatise tasks, at work or in my private life.

 #### Enthusiastic and passionated
 I can be very passionated at the task I have been given, striving to deliver my best product.